 Life as a student can be really tough sometimes.
 We all have moments when we’re struggling to complete our school assignments but to no avail.
-Our mind and body need nothing but an escape from the work overload and stress, at least for the weekend.

 As a student, you’ve got lots of holidays and can take advantage of the discounts available due to your status.
 You might never have as much time and opportunities to travel as you do when you’re in college.
 The biggest problem, however, is money.